 With so much buzz around social media networks, having a deeper understanding of the statistics can help you devise a strategy that will bring you better results.
 Twitter is no exception, and there are plenty of invaluable statistics that will help you see the platform in a whole new light.

 Twitter was created in March of 2006, and it was the home of the hashtag, which surfaced for use on social media in 2007.
 It is still one of the most popular and most accessed social media platforms, and 2022 shows no sign of slowing.

 Social media statistics are inherently valuable for businesses and marketing efforts in order to reach new people and generate more interest and content, ultimately bringing you real-world results that end in monetization.

 Twitter isn’t just for news or opinions— there’s a powerful opportunity for advertising and business expansion on the platform.
 These statistics can help illustrate that.

-It can be tedious to have to visit multiple sites to find the relevant statistics that you’re looking for, so we’re bringing you 30 of the top Twitter statistics to help you optimize your strategy on the platform.
+It can be tedious to have to visit multiple sites to find the relevant statistics that you’re looking for, so we’re bringing you the top Twitter statistics to help you optimize your strategy on the platform.